What is Oral Hygiene?

 When you take good care of your teeth, you’re less likely to deal with problems associated with poor hygiene.
 Teeth that aren’t brushed regularly may become decayed, or you may have bad breath, which can be embarrassing.
 If left untreated, hardened calculus can cause issues like gingivitis and gum disease.
 Proper care requires at-home and professional care, so it is important that you visit the office regularly for expert cleanings.
 We can also provide you with recommendations on different products you should be using to keep your teeth clean and healthy.

 What are the benefits of Oral Hygiene?

 One of the key benefits of oral hygiene is that your teeth will remain in good shape.
-You won’t suffer as many cavities and you will be able to fight off the bacteria that causes both gingivitis and gum disease.
-For children, practicing oral hygiene at home is important in that it establishes good habits that they can practice for the rest of their lives.
+You won’t suffer from as many cavities, and you will be able to fight off the bacteria that causes both gingivitis and gum disease.
+For children, practicing oral hygiene at home is essential to establish good habits they can practice for the rest of their lives.
 It is crucial that you visit the office twice a year for professional cleanings.

 What can you expect with professional and routine Oral Hygiene?

 Your in-office oral hygiene care involves a cleaning.
 The cleaning is done to remove hardened plaque and calculus from your teeth.
-This removes the likelihood of bad breath as well as the hardened plaque causing issues like gingivitis or gum disease.
-During this appointment, your gums are checked for signs of gingivitis and disease, which can be treated if it is found.
-You will be given important at-home care instructions that you can follow if you want to maintain a healthy smile at home.
+This removes the likelihood of bad breath, as well as the hardened plaque causing issues like gingivitis or gum disease.
+During this appointment, your gums are checked for signs of gingivitis and disease, which can be treated if found.
+You will be given important at-home care instructions that you can follow to maintain healthy oral hygiene habits at home.
 Children who are younger than six years old may need help brushing their teeth twice a day.